This BLOG On How To Write Letter Of Explanations To Underwriters Was UPDATED On January 2nd, 2019

 - However, they will require a detailed letter of explanation on the circumstances on why they were late

-- Certain letter of explanation like having a job loss or medical issues will carry a lot of weight but needs to be extremely detailed and providing proof along the letter of explanation
+- Certain letter of explanation like having a job loss or medical issues will carry a lot of weight but needs to be extremely detailed and providing proof along with the letter of explanation

 - Borrowers who had prior bad credit and still have charge offs, collections, and late payments on your credit report, every single line item on credit report needs a letter of explanation on the reason why you were late